 - Downsizing may mean having a reduced cost of living (including mortgage, property taxes, utilities, etc).

-- There is less space to maintain and clean as well as fewer options for stuff to accumulate which is great for those pursuing minimalistic lifestyle.
+- There is less space to maintain and clean as well as fewer options for stuff to accumulate which is great for those pursuing a minimalistic lifestyle.

 - A tiny home is an intimate space that can bring the whole family closer together.